Sumi4ka/CUDA-Molecular-Dynamics/README.md

 with uniform translational and rotational characteristics.
 This solution is implemented in C#, but this solution uses CUDA C++ to implement parallelization on the GPU.

+- In "Data\" directory there are two files such as Fullerene.txt and Nanotube.txt.
+In ReadData function you need to select file name.
+- "Results\" directory will store the obtained data of the trajectories of the molecules
+- In the file "Description.txt " the initial data for the calculation is stored.
+They are recorded in a human readable form.
+The program parses this file, so the TABULATION in the file must be strictly adhered to.
+- By default, the program parses the "Description.txt" file, but you can add a command-line argument to run the program as a path to the .txt file.

 ## Instruction:
 - Download and install Visual Studio 2019 or higher;
 - Download and install the CUDA Toolkit 11.0 or newer;